On Monday, as you know, two bombs were detonated at the finish line of the Boston Marathon.

 "A horrific disaster happened today during the Boston Marathon and our hearts go out to those who were affected by the explosions that shook our nation and took the lives of two.
 Check out a list of celebrities who are from Boston below."

 Each of the ten items is on a different page, so if you'll have to give them ten whole hits if you want to find out who the ten celebrities from Boston are, as I'm sure you do.
-(Spoiler alert: the number one celebrity from Boston is Mindy Kaling.)
+(Spoiler alert: the number one celebrity from Boston is Mindy Kaling, who I'm not sure a single person in Britain would recognise in the street.)

-About.com's Carribean-travel section ran "The Boston Marathon Bombing: Where to Get Travel Information," which detailed how the attacks might affect Caribbean travelers.
+About.com's Caribbean-travel section ran "The Boston Marathon Bombing: Where to Get Travel Information", which detailed how the attacks might affect Caribbean travellers.
 "I run into Bostonians every time I'm in the islands.
-So today's tragedy at the Bostom Marathon hits quite close to home for me," wrote blogger Robert Curley, before directing readers to another section of About.com.
+So today's tragedy at the Boston Marathon hits quite close to home for me," wrote blogger Robert Curley, before directing readers to another section of About.com.